 Discovery Meeting (no charge)

-with our Career Counselling for HR Professionals programme, we encourage everyone to have this FREE introductory consultation, either face to face (preferable) or by Skype/telephone.
+with our Career Counselling for HR Professionals programme, we encourage everyone to have this FREE discovery meeting, either face to face (preferable) or by Skype/telephone.
 The aim is to hear a little about your situation and give you a sense of what the career coaching might involve, so you can make up your mind if the career coaching is for you.